sonthaidong/docker-ubuntu/README.md

     to add the conda-forge channel.

-- Git - with some configurations in dockerfile, modify it if you want to use your own configurations.
+- Git (about 66 MB)- with some configurations in dockerfile, modify it if you want to use your own configurations.
 Some steps you need to do:

   Generate key: